floj/gobalprotect/README.md

 By default, gobalprotect starts a local DNS proxy that:

 1. Listens on UDP port 1553
-2. Forwards DNS queries for VPN domains to the VPN's DNS servers
+2. Forwards DNS queries for the *split-tunneling domains* pushed by the gateway (the `include-split-tunneling-domain` list) to the VPN's DNS servers
 3. Caches responses (LRU with TTL-based expiry)
 4. Dynamically injects host routes for resolved IPs through the VPN tunnel

-DNS integration with `systemd-resolved` is configured automatically using routing domains.
+DNS integration with `systemd-resolved` is configured automatically via D-Bus using routing domains.
+Per-server DNS ports require systemd-resolved ≥ 247.

-Disable with `--no-serve-dns` or tune the cache with `--dns-cache-size`.
+Disable the local proxy with `--no-serve-dns`, or tune the cache with `--dns-cache-size` (0 disables caching).

-## Stopping
+## 🛑 Stopping and reconnect

-Press `Ctrl+C` or send `SIGTERM`. gobalprotect will cleanly tear down the tunnel, remove routes, revert DNS configuration, and log out from the gateway.
+**Graceful shutdown.** Press `Ctrl+C` or send `SIGTERM`. gobalprotect will cleanly tear down the tunnel, remove routes, revert DNS configuration, and log out from the gateway.

+**Force quit.** Press `Ctrl+C` a second time (or send another `SIGINT`/`SIGTERM`) to skip cleanup and exit immediately with code `130`.
+Use this only if graceful shutdown hangs - leftover state may need manual cleanup (`ip link del <tun>`, `resolvectl revert <tun>`).

+**Reconnect.** When the tunnel dies mid-session, gobalprotect automatically reconnects with exponential backoff (1s → 2s → 4s … capped at 30s).
+If the gateway rejects the auth cookie (e.g. session lifetime expired) and both `--password` / `--password-cmd` **and** `--totp-secret` are set, it re-authenticates from scratch; otherwise it exits.
+Failures on the *very first* connection attempt are not retried - they usually indicate a config or permission problem.

+## 🩺 Troubleshooting

+**`operation not permitted` when creating the TUN device.** You need `root` or `CAP_NET_ADMIN`.
+Either run under `sudo`, or grant the capability once: `sudo setcap cap_net_admin+ep /path/to/gobalprotect`.

+**`SetLinkDNSEx via D-Bus failed` / DNS not configured.** DNS integration requires `systemd-resolved` ≥ 247 (for per-server DNS port support).
+Verify with `resolvectl --version`.
+If systemd-resolved is unavailable, skip DNS configuration with `--no-dns` and manage `/etc/resolv.conf` yourself.

+**TLS certificate errors.** Corporate gateways sometimes present certs signed by an internal CA. Install the CA into the system trust store, or bypass verification with `--insecure` (understand the trade-off).

+**Stuck on OTP prompt after reconnect.** Static `--otp` values are single-use.
+For automated reconnects, use `--totp-secret` so codes are generated on demand.

+**Environment variables ignored under `sudo`.** Plain `sudo` sanitizes the environment.
+Use `sudo -E` (or `sudo --preserve-env=GP_SERVER,GP_USER,...`) to pass `GP_*` variables through.

+**Split routes not applied.** Check the log output at startup - the gateway must push access routes in `access-routes`.
+Use `--verbose` to see the parsed VPN config. `--default-route` overrides split routing entirely.

+## 🤝 Contributing

+Bug reports and pull requests are welcome at <https://github.com/floj/gobalprotect/issues>.
+Please include the `--verbose` log output (redacted) when filing connection-related issues.

 ## 📄 License